TingtingHwang/BBNP_LCA/README.md

 # Official Implementation of "Advancing Landscape Characterization: A Comparative Study of Machine Learning and Manual Classification Methods with Insights from Bannau Brycheiniog National Park, Wales."

 This repository contains the official code for our paper, organized into seven components:
 1. Data, 2.
 VIF & TOL Validation, 3.
 Clustering Methods, 4.
-Draw CVI Plots, 5.
+CVI Plotting, 5.
 SHAP Analysis, 6.
 Mantel_MRM Analysis, and 7.
 Cross-Validation.

 ---